mideind/Embla_iOS/README.md

 iOS app to access the Greynir query engine via voice.

-Requires iOS 9.2+ to run.
+Requires iOS 10.0+.
 Probably only builds on a relatively recent version of macOS.

 ## Build instructions